tamarin-prover/tamarin-prover/manual/src/003_example.md

 ### Quit on Warning

-As referred to in ["Graphical User Interface"](#sec:gui), in larger models, it's very easy to miss wellformedness errors (when writing the Tamarin file, and when running the `tamarin-prover`), especially as a long list of pre-computation output-text flies past on the terminal: in many cases, the web-server starts up correctly, making it harder to notice that something's not right either in a rule or lemma.
+As referred to in ["Graphical User Interface"](#sec:gui), in larger models, one can miss wellformedness errors (when writing the Tamarin file, and when running the `tamarin-prover`): in many cases, the web-server starts up correctly, making it harder to notice that something's not right either in a rule or lemma.

 To ensure that your provided `.spthy` file is free of any errors or warnings (and to halt pre-processing and other computation in the case of errors), it can be a good idea to use the `--quit-on-warning` flag at the command line.
-E.g.
+E.g.,

     tamarin-prover interactive FirstExample.spthy --quit-on-warning

-This will stop Tamarin's computations any further, and leave the error or warning causing Tamarin to stop on the terminal.
+This will stop Tamarin's computations from progressing any further, and leave the error or warning causing Tamarin to stop on the terminal.

 Complete Example